jalbrethsen/baseball-pitch-grader/README.md

 ## **Project Overview**

 This project aims to provide a more nuanced understanding of batter performance by adjusting traditional batting average (BA) based on the inherent "hittability" of the pitches a batter faces.
-We achieve this by first training a Multi-Layer Perceptron (MLP) neural network to predict pitch outcomes (walk, strike, in-play) and then using the predicted "in-play" probability as a proxy for pitch hittability.
+We achieve this by first training a Multi-Layer Perceptron (MLP) neural network to predict pitch outcomes (walk, strike, in-play) and then using the ratio of predicted "in-play" to predicted "strike" probability as a proxy for pitch hittability.
 Subsequently, a linear regression model is employed to statistically adjust each batter's observed batting average, accounting for the average difficulty of the pitches they encountered.

 The core idea is to normalize a batter's performance: a batter who achieves a certain batting average while facing consistently difficult pitches should be rated higher than a batter achieving the same average against easier pitches.